 2.1 Were predictors defined and assessed in a similar way for all participants?

 Predictors should be defined and assessed in the same way for all study participants to reduce risk of bias.
 If different definitions and measurements across study participants are used for the same predictors, then differences in their associations with the outcome can be expected.
 For example, active lower digestive tract bleeding may be included as a possible predictor in a diagnostic model developed to detect colorectal cancer.
-This predictor could be assessed in some study participants based on visible blood in the stool and in other participants using faecal occult blood testing.
-However, if these methods with different minimum detection levels are used interchangeably as a single predictor ‘blood in faeces’ has the potential to introduce bias, especially if the choice of measurement method was based on prior tests or symptoms.
+This predictor ‘blood in faeces’ could be assessed in some study participants based on visible blood in the stool and in other participants using faecal occult blood testing.
+However, if these methods with different minimum detection levels are used interchangeably as a single predictor, ‘blood in faeces’ has the potential to introduce bias, especially if the choice of measurement method was based on prior tests or symptoms.

 The potential for this bias is higher for predictors that involve subjective judgement, such as imaging test results.
 Here there is a risk of studying the predictive ability of the observer rather than that of the predictors.(1, 66-69) Where special skill or training is required, it may also be important to specify who assessed the predictor, for example, experienced consultant versus inexperienced trainee.